d00gman/ptfileprep/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-### TODOLIST

-TODO add support for different nmap scans such as -sS, etc.
-TODO add support for other scanners such as unicornscan, etc.
-TODO add support for recording hostnames if revealed during scan

 #### CHANGE LOG